Validated Patterns

 Procedure

-1. To find the new cluster, run the following command:
+1. To list all managed clusters, run the following command:

 Verification